puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## What is Puppet?

-Before diving in to your first lesson, let's take a moment to review what Puppet is and why it's worth learning.
+Before getting into the details of how Puppet works and how to correctly use it, let's take a moment to review what Puppet is and why it's worth learning.

-Put in the most general terms, Puppet is a configuration management tool that allows you to define changes and automate maintenance of the systems in your infrastructure.
-What really defines a tool, however, is what it's good for.
-Let's take a moment to review some of the features that distinguish Puppet from other approaches to configuration management.
+Put in the most general terms, Puppet is a configuration management tool that allows you to define changes and automate the maintenance of the systems in your infrastructure.
+What defines a tool, however, is how it helps you.
+Let's take a moment to review some of the ways Puppet can make your life easier.

-**Puppet is portable.** It's declarative language gives you a single powerful syntax for describing desired state across Windows and Unix-like systems, network devices, and containers.
+**Puppet is portable.** Its declarative language gives you a single syntax for describing desired state across Windows and Unix-like systems, network devices, and containers.
+This means you don't have to switch language and toolset every time you start work on a new system.

 **Puppet is centralized.** With Puppet's master-agent architecture, there's no need to connect to systems individually to make changes.
-Once the Puppet agent service is running on a system, it will periodically establish a secure connection to the Puppet master to fetch any Puppet code you've applied to it and make any changes necessary to bring the system in line with the desired state you described.
+Once the Puppet agent service is running on a system, it will periodically establish a secure connection to the Puppet master, fetch any Puppet code you've applied to it and make any changes necessary to bring the system in line with the desired state you described.

-**The Puppet Forge** is a repository of community maintained modules that give you everything you need to manage common applicatons and services.
+[**The Puppet Forge**](forge.puppet.com) is a repository of modules maintained by Puppet and the Puppet community that give you everything you need to manage common applicatons and services.
+The Forge has a wide range of modules to help you manage everything from NTP and SQL Server to Minecraft.

 **Puppet connects you to the cutting edge.** It provides a stable platform for bringing new technologies into production.
 Puppet's integrations with Docker, Kubernetes, Mesos and others let you engage with next generation software in a way that's simple, reliable, and consistent.

-## The Puppet Agent
+## The Puppet agent

 In just a moment, we'll walk you through the installation of your Puppet agent.
 First, however, let's take a moment to go over what the Puppet agent is and its role in your Puppet infrastructure.

 The Puppet agent runs on each of the systems you want Puppet to manage.
-It handles communication with the central Puppet master server and handles any changes needed to keep its system in line with the desired state.
-While the Puppet agent is generally used as part of a Master/Agent architecture, it can also be used to compile and apply code locally.
-While this is generally used during module development to test code, a masterless Puppet setup can be appropriate for a minimal infrastructure such as a home server.
-(In fact, I highly recommend trying out Puppet for personal project as a way to continue learning once you've completed this guide.)
+It communicates with the central Puppet master server and handles any changes needed to keep its system in line with the desired state.
+While the Puppet agent is generally used as part of a Master/Agent architecture, it can also be used to apply Puppet code locally.
+This independent use of the agent is often used to quickly test code on a development system.
+We take advantage of it here to demonstrate some of the core concepts of Puppet before moving on to a more complete master/agent architecture and workflow.

 When you install the Puppet agent you also get a suite of packages that support it.
-This includes tools like `facter` and `puppet resource` that you can also use independently to view the state of the system in the same way Puppet does behnid the scenes.
+This includes tools like `facter` and `puppet resource`, which you can use from the command-line to view the state of the system in the same way Puppet does behnid the scenes.

-## Installation
+## Agent installation

 The Puppet master hosts an install script you can easily run from any system that can connect to it.
 There's already a Puppet master running on the Learning